oiwjewe/network-security-detector/content/usage.md

 *ClientDeviceType,ClientSrcPort,ClientRequestBytes,ClientRequestPath,ClientRequestReferer,ClientRequestScheme,ClientRequestUserAgent*<br>

-However the code has a little flexibility to handle some variations on it.
-Just don't be to much wild.<br><br>
+However the code has a some flexibility to handle little variations of it.
+Just don't go too wild.<br><br>

 To run this script, you’ll need to use the Docker basic comands as suggested in the examples bellow:<br>